esusalla/ctf-challenges/README.md

 Challenge description: `My favorite hero has an awesome portfolio page.
 It even lets you immediately contact him in case of emergencies.`
 <details>
     <summary>Contains vulnerability/exploit spoilers</summary>
     This challenge revolves around chaining together prototype pollution and cross-site scripting in order to steal a cookie (the flag).
-There is also some specific encoding required to bypass an attempt at filtering out malicious payloads.
+There is also some specific encoding required to bypass a blacklist filter.
     There are two up-to-date yet still vulnerable npm packages used by the app that make all of this possible (specifically <code>merge-objects</code> and <code>xss</code>).
     <br><br>
     All of the required vulnerabilites are publicly documented whether thats in an npm warning, a GitHub issue, or a list of known exploits.